5-Day short break on MAUI

 Arrival, Check-in and Chill

-You will be met at Kahului Airport and transferred to your chosen luxury accommodation.
-Enjoy the rest of your first day finding your (bare)feet on Maui and adjusting to the pace of life on this island idyll.
+Guests will be met at Kahului Airport and transferred to their chosen luxury accommodation.
+Enjoy the rest of their first day finding their (bare)feet on Maui and adjusting to the pace of life on this island idyll.

 DAY 2